Dear Solvalla Swimrun 2018 participants,

 Please note that random gear checks will be conducted upon finish.

 Confirmation of participation in the race must be made to the competition office by 21.9.2018 at 08:50 by the latest.

 All teams get a map, swimming cap and start number after confirming their attendance.

 Accommodation is available at Solvalla Sports Institute.
 The price is 45 euro/person in double room and 62 euro/person in single rooms.
 Breakfast is included in the accommodation fee.
-If you require accommodation please contact the Race Manager.
+We also offer 3 – 5 people bedrooms, which can be booked through contacting the Race Manager.

 All teams must have their own: